codeurge123/javascript/README.md

-Here is mostly all Topic of JS with Indepth Knowledge.
+Here is mostly all Topic of JS with Indepth Knowledge is covered